 Vegetarian DietsVegetarian foods often leave fewer residues than animal products after digestion and for some help increase vitality.
-A vegetarian lifestyle is more environmentally friendly, and can help a person advance on their spiritual journey.
-But vegetarians have to be careful.
-Many vegetarians becomes anemic and protein deficient.
+A vegetarian lifestyle is more environmentally friendly.
+However, humans have consumed meat for millennia, and a small amount may be necessary for your health.
+Many vegetarians become anemic and protein deficient.
 Adopting a vegetarian lifestyle needs to be a good fit for the individual.
 In general, Vata types have the hardest time staying healthy with a vegetarian diet.
 However there are exceptions!
 Kapha people, on the other hand, often need less meat than they think.

 Some recommendations for vegetarian based proteins sources include sunflower seeds, hemp seed, quinoa, mung beans, and tofu.
 Beans are an excellent source of protein in general but may provoke Vata.
 Cheese is a great protein source but is more difficult to digest and Kapha provoking.

 Transitioning to a Vegetarian LifestyleSuddenly adopting a vegetarian diet can cause irrepairable damage to intestines.
 The transition to a vegetarian diet can take years, even generations.
 Start slow to keep your metabolism stable and cravings at a minimum.
 For example, trying cutting out red meat gradually (over a year).
 See how you feel.
 Try reducing the quantity and frequency of other meats slowly, instead of cutting them out 'cold turkey!'
 For example having a piece of chicken once a week and then once a month might be a more stable way to transition.

 Vegan DietsVegans are vegetarians who don't eat dairy products or eggs.
 This diet is especially challenging to Vata individuals, and often healing for Kaphas.